 - A. Individual City Council Member or Appointee.
-A City Council Member or an Appointee is required to: - Conduct him or herself consistently with the anti-harassment, anti-discrimination, and anti-retaliation policy as set forth herein; and - Report any act which he or she believes in good faith constitutes harassment, discrimination, or retaliation, as defined herein, to the Mayor (or the Mayor Pro Tempore); and

-- 4. Cooperate fully with such investigation into alleged violations of this policy by responding fully and truthfully to all questions posed during the investigation; and - 5.
-Be familiar with this policy and modeling behavior that is consistent with it: and - 6.
+A City Council Member or an Appointee is required to: - 1.
+Conduct him or herself consistently with the anti-harassment, anti-discrimination, and anti-retaliation policy as set forth herein; and - 2.
+Report any act which he or she believes in good faith constitutes harassment, discrimination, or retaliation, as defined herein, to the Mayor (or the Mayor Pro Tempore); and - 3.
+Maintain the confidentiality of any investigation conducted pursuant to this policy by not disclosing the substance of any investigatory interview, except for discussing it with his or hera representative; and - 4.
+Cooperate fully with such investigation into alleged violations of this policy by responding fully and truthfully to all questions posed during the investigation; and - 5.
+Be familiar with this policy and modeling behavior that is consistent with it; and - 6.
 Report any potential violations of this policy of which he or she becomes aware.